AdarshDogra-CloudDevops/azurelabguide/Exercise 2-acr.md

-# Lab 2 – Creating an Azure Container Registry (ACR)
+# Exercise 2 – Creating an Azure Container Registry (ACR)

 1. In the Azure Portal, search for **Container Registries** → Click **Create**.
    ![](./azurelab/cr1.png)